![]() ![]() |

 DESCRIPTION

 The conferences offer interactive, didactic and experiential learning based on theory and research.
 Content areas include clinical person-centered approaches such as individual, couples, family psychotherapy, group and expressive psychotherapy.
 Conference topics give attention to distinguishing manifestations of normal aging from systemic illness, caregiving and attachment styles in care partnerships, socioeconomic factors bearing on responses to changing needs imposed by aging, as well as end-of-life preparedness and decision-making.
-Topics for six all-day, virtual Sunday conferences for the 2024 – 2026 include:

 Date: October 27, 2024